@FacesComponent("DemoMap")

 method, which encompasses all the methods.

-tags must be rendered after the beginning map
+area tags must be rendered after the beginning map tag and before

 The JavaServer Faces implementation automatically invokes the